adamowada/leetcode-practice/README.md

 #### What I Ended Up Doing

 1. If < 0, return false
-2. Loop through number with .toString().charAt(), compare first char to last char, second char to second to last char, etc, with -i-1 logic
+2. Loop through number with .toString().charAt(), compare first char to last char, second char to second to last char, etc, with .length - i - 1 logic
 3. Return false if characters don't strictly equal each other
 4. Success without turning number into string!